 - Fluid Intake

-There is supportive care for patients experiencing shortness of breath or has a respiratory rate of less than 28-30/min.
+There is supportive care for patients experiencing shortness of breath or a respiratory rate of less than 28-30/min.
 Administration of oxygen by a 40% Venturi mask is necessary for them.

 “Is a Vaccine, Drug or Treatment Available for Covid-19?”

-For some westerns, conventional or home remedies may give comfort and lessen symptoms of mild COVID-19.
-WHO doesn't suggest self-medication with any prescriptions, including antibiotics, to prevent or remedy COVID-19.
-They are organizing a resolution to create vaccines and drugs to prevent and treat COVID-19 and keep on giving updated data as soon as research results become accessible.
+WHO doesn't suggest self-medication with prescriptions, including antibiotics, to prevent or remedy COVID-19.
+Instead, it is organizing a resolution to create vaccines and drugs to prevent and treat COVID-19 and will continue to provide updated data as soon as research results become available.

 Treatments Under Investigation: A Case Study

-Remdesivir is a drug that was proven to shorten the recovery time for patients in the hospital.
-However, the drug does not work for everyone who receives it.
-A team of scientists such as Sumit Chanda, a professor at Sanford Burnham Prebys Medical Discovery Institute, has identified 21 existing drugs that can stop the replication of SARS-CoV-2.
-This is the virus that causes COVID-19.
+A team of scientists, including Sumit Chanda, a Sanford Burnham Prebys Medical Discovery Institute professor, has identified 21 existing drugs that can stop the replication of SARS-CoV-2, the virus that causes COVID-19.

 - Thirteen of them could potentially be safely achieved in COVID-19 patients.
 They have reached clinical trials before.